 At the time of our visit, new lighting was being installed along the path to the swimming pool area – which boasts glorious views.
 The old ‘tafona’ with its 19th-century olive press has become an informal art gallery for guests to enjoy: this year the works of Danish artist Flemming Stensballe are on display.
 And the atmospheric courtyard has new tables, chairs, and outdoor heaters.

 Writing in 1895 about his brunch concept, Guy Beringer said “It puts you in a good temper; it makes you satisfied with yourself and your fellow beings.”
-Brunch at Son Boronat will make all of your senses more than than satisfied.
+Brunch at Son Boronat will make all of your senses more than satisfied.